priteshyadav444/fcm-push-notification-in-laravel-php/README.md

 ```

 ### Code Breakdown:
 - **generateAccessToken()**: This function retrieves the access token from Google.
-It checks if the token is already cached and if not, it generates a new one and stores it in the cache for 55 minutes.
+It checks if the token is already cached and if not, it generates a new one and stores it in the cache for 55 minutes. ( cache steps is optional set cache expire time as per time provided in official firebase documentation.
 - **sendPushNotificationSync()**: This function sends push notifications to the user’s devices using the Firebase token and notification payload (title and body).

 ---